 The notion of meritocratic fairness is at the heart of Western political and economic culture.
-It shapes which inequalities we consider to be fair, which redistributive policies we implement, and how we design our welfare states (Alesina and Glaeser, 2004; Alesina and Angeletos, 2005; Cappelen et al., 2020b; Sandel, 2020).
+It shapes which inequalities are considered to be fair, which redistributive policies are implemented, and how welfare states are designed (Alesina and Glaeser, 2004; Alesina and Angeletos, 2005; Cappelen et al., 2020b; Sandel, 2020).
 In essence, meritocratic fairness means that people should be rewarded in proportion to their merit.
 Besides talent and skill, the choice to work hard and exert effort is considered a central determinant of merit.
-By contrast, external circumstances outside the individual's control, such as parental background, race, or sex, are not legitimate sources of merit (Alesina and Angeletos, 2005; Almås et al., 2020; Cappelen et al., 2020b; Konow, 2000).
+By contrast, external circumstances beyond the individual's control - such as parental background, race, or sex - are not viewed as legitimate sources of merit (Alesina and Angeletos, 2005; Almås et al., 2020; Cappelen et al., 2020b; Konow, 2000).
 Meritocratic fairness thus distinguishes between effort choices (relevant for merit) and external circumstances (irrelevant for merit).

-However, this distinction is clouded by a fundamental feature of reality: Agents' choices are endogenous to and shaped by their circumstances, opportunities, and incentives.
+However, the distinction between choices and circumstances is clouded by a ubiquitous feature of human behavior: Agents' choices are endogenous to and shaped by the circumstances, opportunities, and incentives they face.
 For instance, a person growing up with few opportunities and incentives to work hard might respond by exerting little effort.
 Likewise, minorities that experience discrimination might be discouraged from working hard.
-Indeed, empirical studies have linked effort, career, and schooling choices to gender norms, racial inequality, and the socio-economic environment (e.g., Altmejd et al., 2021; Bursztyn et al., 2017; Carrell et al., 2010; Falk et al., 2020a; Glover et al., 2017).
-Moreover, the fact that adverse environments often encourage detrimental decisionmaking is considered a key cause of poverty (e.g., Bertrand et al., 2004; Haushofer and Fehr, 2014).
+Indeed, empirical studies have linked effort, career, and schooling choices to gender norms, racial inequality, and the socioeconomic environment (e.g., Altmejd et al., 2021; Bursztyn et al., 2017; Carrell et al., 2010; Falk et al., 2020a; Glover et al., 2017; Parsons et al., 2011).
+Moreover, the fact that adverse environments often lead to detrimental decision-making is considered a key cause of poverty (e.g., Bertrand et al., 2004; Haushofer and Fehr, 2014).
+Thus, a fundamental issue in any meritocratic system is how to reward choices that are shaped by external circumstances.
+Are people held responsible for their choices when they are the product of external circumstances?